 Take a Stand on Relevant Issues

-When consumers see a company speak up and take action on relevant issues they are far more likely to trust and engage with that organization.
+When a company speaks up and takes action on issues their customers care about, they are far more likely to be trusted as an organization.

 According to Berkeley, more than 9-in-10 millennials would switch brands to one associated with a cause as they value companies that are transparent and understand the impact of their operations.

 Another layer for establishing trust, identify the issues your brand is passionate about and that are relevant to your customers and highlight them as part of your greater mix of messaging.

 For instance, Shake Shack is well-known for their delicious burgers and milkshakes, but also their high-quality ingredients used in their food, sustainable design practices and their involvement in the communities where their stores are located.

 Ahead of their store openings in a new city they launch a community-focused project to ensure they have a positive impact on the neighborhoods they’re active in.

 Whether Shake Shack is partnering with a local non-profit or showcasing the work of local artists, the company makes it clear which causes they support across their messaging.